 The Coleman 4 person instant cabin tent pops up in about a minute.
 Once it’s assembled, you can dive in with your gear and have plenty of space.

 You have tons of room to stretch out inside this pick in our tents for tall people, and plenty overhead as you scoot around on your knees.
-It accommodates tall campers, but not when standing upright.
+It accommodates tall people, but not when standing upright.
 Sitting is fair game, though.

 It fits a queen size air bed too, but that’ll add too much time to its assembly.
 Those things take forever to blow up, and a pump adds unnecessary weight to your pack.

 The tent may leak in heavy rain, which is a downer, but it’s a decent tent to buy for the price.
 If you thought our last pick was affordable, this one is even more so.
 It’s a viable option for the busy camper who doesn’t want to spend a shedload on a tent.

 What Makes a Tent Good for Tall Campers?
 The height obviously!

-An even ceiling height makes a tent excellent for tall campers.
+An even ceiling height makes a tent excellent for tall people.

 Many tents have a peak or a center height, meaning their maximum height is only at the center.

 Another aspect that makes a tent good for a tall person is a lack of poles or hanging elements on the ceiling.
 That way, there’s nothing to bang your head on when moving around the extra living space this tent provides.